Gyres/Job-Assessments/Data-Quality_Staff-Dashboard/README.md

 ## Overview
 The purpose of this project is to:
-1. **Process and clean** the building access data provided by Company XYZ.
+1. **Process and clean** the building access data provided by Company ABC.
 2. **Identify data quality issues** and implement fixes to ensure the data is ready for analysis.
 3. **Create visual dashboards** that help monitor:
    - Percentage of staff working from home.